 What makes Mediterranean mac and cheese special?

 You can add vegetables like spinach, leeks, and sun dried tomatoes, change up the pasta shapes (rigatoni!), and swap out the cheeses for tangy favorites like feta and asiago.
 Now things are getting delicious, and I might be sneaking vegetables into my kids mouths.

-I’ve made baked macaroni and cheese, penne with tomato, feta, and basil, and spinach and artichoke mac and cheese.
-This Mediterranean macaroni and cheese takes it to a whole new flavor level.
+I’ve made penne with tomato, feta, and basil and spinach and artichoke mac and cheese.
+This Greek version takes it to a whole new flavor level.
 We’re talking total flavor bomb in your mouth.
 You didn’t even know this much flavor was possible.

 - 3 tablespoons butter

 - 3 teaspoons olive oil